zinh/zinh.github.io/_posts/2024-06-20-javascript-modules.markdown

 ## ESM

-The ECMAScript Technical Committee (TC39), which defines the standard for Javascript, later introduced another module system called ECMAScript Modules (ESM).
+The ECMAScript Technical Committee (TC39), which defines the standard for JavaScript, later introduced another module system called ECMAScript Modules (ESM).
 Naturally, NodeJS adopted this standard and began supporting ESM starting with version 14.

 ESM includes the keyword import/export.
 Here is an example: